slsu0424/slsu0424.github.io/_posts/2024-06-29-black-box-ai-challenge-healthcare-adoption.md

 ## Discriminative vs. Generative models
 Before I dive into discriminative and generative models, I found it helpful to review the main approaches to perform machine learning tasks: supervised and unsupervised learning.

 At a high level, [supervised learning](https://www.enjoyalgorithms.com/blogs/supervised-unsupervised-and-semisupervised-learning) uses labeled inputs (x) and outputs (y) to fit a model.
-Here, the machine algorithm estimates, or learns, a function that best relates the input ("labeled data") to output ("labels").
+Here, the machine algorithm estimates, or learns, a function that best relates the input ("labeled data") to output ("labels"):

 ![supervised](/assets/images/2024-06/supervised.png){:.centered}

 {:.image-caption}
 *Credit: Kumar, R. Supervised, Unsupervised and Semi-supervised Learning with Real-life Usecase.
 EnjoyAlgorithms.*

 In contrast, unsupervised learning has no labeled inputs nor outputs.
-Here, the machine learning algorithm estimates a function that finds similarity among the input samples, and groups them based on that similarity as the output.
+Here, the machine learning algorithm estimates a function that finds similarity among the input samples, and groups them based on that similarity as the output:

 ![unsupervised](/assets/images/2024-06/unsupervised.png){:.centered}